 2015 - Ph.D., Syracuse University

-I have a new affiliation starting Jan 2017 on a NSF Postdoctoral Fellowship in Biology - UT and Carnegie Museum of Natural History (http://www.carnegiemnh.org/botany/), co-advised by Susan Kalisz (UTK) and Stephen J. Tonsor (Carnegie Museum)
+I am a NSF Postdoctoral Research Fellow affilated with UT Knoxville Department of EEB, based at the Carnegie Museum of Natural History, co-advised by Susan Kalisz (UTK) and Stephen J. Tonsor (Carnegie Museum)

 My research focuses on resource-use strategies to understand plant success in the forest understory.
-Current main research areas include the ecophysiological and demographic consequences of plant invasions and overabundant herbivores, forest invasions in the Eastern US, and the biogeography of plant functional traits.
+Main research areas include the ecophysiological and demographic consequences of plant invasions and overabundant herbivores, forest invasions in the Eastern US, and the biogeography of plant functional traits.
 I also have strong interests in using herbarium collections as a valuable, yet underutilized, resource to answer ecological and evolutionary questions.
 I am currently using herbarium specimens to quantify phenotypic changes in native and invasive species through time and space.

 - Heberling, J.M. & Fridley, J.D.
 (2016) Invaders do not require high resource levels to maintain physiological advantages in a temperate deciduous forest.
 Ecology 97: 874-884.